|

 NEW!

-written by Katherine Hardy.
-Our very own Coronation Street
+is a novel written by Katherine Hardy.
+Our very own Coronation Street updater

-updater Glenda Young was recently commissioned to update the book with
+Glenda Young was recently commissioned to update the book with events from

 Amazon here.